" Easy Vegan Recipes for Beginners Using Simple Ingredients "

 Prepare the Vegetables

-Wash all vegetables under cold water.
-Dry them with a paper kerchief.
+• Wash all vegetables under cold water.
+Dry them with a paper towel.

-Cut carrots into sticks 3 elevation long and ½ inch wide.
+• Cut carrots into sticks 3 inch long and ½ inch wide.

 Serve

-Transfer the hummus to a bowl.
-Use the reverse of a spoon to produce a well in the center of the hummus.
+• Transfer the hummus to a bowl.
+Use the back of a spoon to produce a well in the center of the hummus.

-drizzle 1 tablespoon of olive oil painting oil in the well.
+• Drizzle 1 tablespoon of olive oil into the well.

-Add pita wedges or crackers to the plate.
+• Add pita breads or crackers to the plate.

-One serving( ½ mug hummus plus vegetables) provides
+One serving( ½ cup hummus plus vegetables) provides

 320 calories